victorbiga/engineering-management/README.md

 * [Brooks' law](https://en.wikipedia.org/wiki/Brooks%E2%80%99_law): "adding manpower to a late software project makes it later" (Wikipedia).
 * [Bystander effect](https://en.wikipedia.org/wiki/Bystander_effect): "cases in which individuals do not offer any means of help to a victim when other people are present.
 The probability of help is inversely related to the number of bystanders."
 (Wikipedia).
 * [Cognitive dissonance](https://en.wikipedia.org/wiki/Cognitive_dissonance): "discomfort experienced by an individual who holds two or more contradictory beliefs, ideas, or values at the same time" (Wikipedia).
+* [Conceptual integrity](http://architecture.typepad.com/architecture_blog/2011/10/the-importance-of-conceptual-integrity.html): "It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas."
+(Fred
 * [Confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias): "the tendency to search for, interpret, favor, and recall information in a way that confirms one's preexisting beliefs or hypotheses, while giving disproportionately less consideration to alternative possibilities" (Wikipedia).
 * [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law): "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations".
 [Read the original paper](http://www.melconway.com/Home/Committees_Paper.html)
 * [Déformation professionnelle](https://en.wikipedia.org/wiki/D%C3Tuesday9formation_professionnelle): "tendency to look at things from the point of view of one's own profession rather than from a broader perspective" (Wikipedia).